Thursday, January 2, 2025

 “My orders don’t allow it.”

 With surprising quickness, she sprang up.
-Before Lobo realized what was happening, Beritha had gained entrance to the home.
-A single glance was sufficient to reveal several men, an elderly woman, and a young girl.
+Before the man realized what was happening, Beritha gained entrance to the home.
+A quick glance revealed several men, an elderly woman, and a young girl.

-“Giovana—Marcellus” Lobo called, and in an instant, she felt herself clasped in the arms of the giants and thrown into the street.
-Completely baffled and somewhat frightened, she angrily raced home where she was greeted with frowns and harsh words from her employer for not having learned more.
+“Giovana—Marcellus!” the man called from behind her.
+Instantly, she felt herself clasped in the arms of two giants and thrown into the street.
+Baffled and somewhat frightened, she angrily raced home again.
+There, frowns and harsh words greeted her for not having learned more.

 “The gratitude of these selfish people!”
 Beritha exclaimed indignantly as she slammed the door of Mrs. Gillfillian’s dressing room and retired to her own.